華文

 A closing image: the bridge with inspection tags

 Imagine a well-kept bridge with inspection tags — date, load test, next check — visible to anyone crossing.
 Competence is not the absence of failure; it is the presence of proof that someone checked, and will check again.
+The deployment stages are the inspection schedule; the decision traces, the inspection records; the blameless post-mortems, the reports filed when something was found wrong.

 Previous Next